 Every student in URJ Introduction to Judaism interested in conversion is encouraged to select a Sponsoring Rabbi or Cantor to be his or her mentor guide.
 Some students already have a sponsoring clergy person when starting the class, others will find someone while attending.
 All Reform rabbis and cantors in Southern California have indicated their readiness to sponsor candidates when asked.
 If you are in the early stages of exploring Judaism and haven't found a community or a clergy person yet, please contact our office.
 We can explain the role of URJ Introduction to Judaism as an integral step towards conversion and help you select a Sponsoring Rabbi or Cantor.
 If you know a rabbi or a cantor, make an appointment with him or her to discuss why URJ Introduction to Judaism is right for you.

 About the Coordinator

 Rabbi Sabine Meyer is the director of the URJ West District Introduction to Judaism program.
 Ordained by the Hebrew Union College - Institute of Jewish Religion in Los Angeles, Rabbi Meyer has served congregations in the greater Los Angeles area, Palm Springs, and the Imperial Valley and was the first rabbi/educator at the International Peace School in Cologne, Germany.
-She has lectured widely in congregational and academic settings on topics ranging from Torah to Reading Hebrew and early biblical history to the Holocaust.
+She has lectured widely in congregational and academic settings on topics including Bible, Jewish texts, history, feminism, and denominations.